 Cable broadband increasingly connects employers to their employees and contractors remotely.
-According to the United States Census Bureau, 4.0 percent of Connecticut residents work from home.
-Increased broadband availability, along with other business-focused cable innovations, are helping to support this wave of home offices for the self-employed and telecommuters.
+According to the United States Census Bureau, nearly 4.3 percent of New Englanders work from home, in contrast to the national share of 4.1 percent of workers.
+This share is even higher in Vermont at a rate of 6.8 percent.
+Increased broadband availability, along with other business-focused cable innovations, are helping to support this wave of home offices for the selfemployed and telecommuters.
 Select cable companies in New England are also taking advantage of their networks' speed and remote access technologies and, increasingly, are giving employees, like customer care representatives, the opportunity to work from home.